robertbenson/openai-temperature-change-and-effect/README.md

 A smoother curve, probabilities become more evenly distributed.
 Thereby presenting more options to consider.
 This increased randomness allows for more diverse and creative outputs from the model, as tokens with lower probabilities are more likely to be chosen.

-Green are probabilities considered, red are not considered.
+Green are probabilities or tokens  considered, red are not considered.

 ![temperature_bar_chart.png](temperature_bar_chart.png)